José Manuel Cortina: Family

 He married his first wife, María Josefa Corrales (1880-1962) who went by the name Josefa.
 José and Josefa had four children: Ofelia (1901-1972), Esther (1902-1994), José Manuel Jr. (1904-1978), and Humberto (1908-1960).

 He later married Adela Ramírez y Blanco (1898-1992), his second wife, and they had a son Aníbal.
-Anibal (1931-2010) married Elena Lavin y Corominas and together they had six children, Aníbal José, María Elena, José Antonio (deceased), Jorge Alberto, Ana María and Ignacio Agustín.
+Aníbal (1931-2010) married Elena Lavin y Corominas and together they had six children, Aníbal José, María Elena, José Antonio (deceased), Jorge Alberto, Ana María and Ignacio Agustín.
 Aníbal has sixteen grandchildren.
 Aníbal retired from a successful career as an economist and lawyer for The Organization of American States (OAS).

 His childhood sweetheart was Leocadia de la Concepción de Verna y Peñes (December 9, 1893 - 1982).
 Leocadia was nicknamed "Cheche".
 José and Cheche had two children, a daughter, Judith (1912–2005), and a son Aquiles (1916–1962).
 Judith de Verna Cortina married Mario Milian and had one daughter, Judith Marty née Milian (founder and principal of Mater Academy Charter School).
 Aquiles married Daisy Breton and had one child, a daughter, Daisita.
-Other famous descendants of José Manuel Cortina include Nestor Carbonell, Aileen M. Marty, Elena Marty-Nelson, and Bernie Aquiles Cueto.
+Other famous descendants of José Manuel Cortina include Nestor Carbonell, Aileen Marty, Elena Marty-Nelson, and Bernie Aquiles Cueto.